3ABCT Soldiers hone signal skills

 |0

-This work, 3ABCT Soldiers hone signal skills [Image 1 of 3], by SSG Ange Desinor, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, 3ABCT Soldiers hone signal skills, by SSG Ange Desinor, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT